dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 {% task 'Add a sidebar menu to the application.' %}

-In this section we will be using the `Link` component, provided by `@dojo/framework/routing`, to create link elements with an `href` attribute for an outlet name.
-A `label` for the `Link` can be passed as children and parameter values for the outlet can be passed to a `Link` component using the `params` property.
+In this section we will be using the `Link` widget, provided by `@dojo/framework/routing`, to create link elements with an `href` attribute for an outlet name.
+A `label` for the `Link` can be passed as children and parameter values for the outlet can be passed to a `Link` widget using the `params` property.

 ```ts
 w(Link, { to: 'outlet-name', params: { paramName: 'value' } });